what is grout

 The most durable option is epoxy grout because it is resistant to water damage and stains.
 They make a great choice for use in high-traffic areas, as well as in kitchen tile and bathroom installations and other places where food and moisture will be present.

 It’s crucial to keep in mind that, unlike with other grouts, you will only have a finite amount of time to finish grouting your tiles before it sets and becomes too difficult to work with.
-This is because of the chemical reaction that results from mixing the base and activator together.
+This is because of the chemical reaction that results from mixing the base and activator.

 Epoxy grouts will be found in more challenging installations such as when acids or oils are anticipated.
 We advise hiring a professional contractor who has more experience working with this material if you are still new to this.